spk3077/BLEPDoS/README.md

 Three arguments: (string) target MAC (int) Thread Number (int) Packet Size BlueSmack attack is a type of 'ping attack' which involves swarming the slave Bluetooth LE device with a large number of L2CAP echo requests to temporarily disable the slave device from connecting.

-This attack is carried out using the l2ping tool
+This attack is carried out using l2ping.

 ### BlueChar
 One argument: (string) target MAC
-BlueChar attack is a mostly undocumented type of attack which involves swarming the slave Bluetooth LE
+BlueChar attack is an undocumented type of attack (which we decidedly named BlueChar) which involves swarming the slave Bluetooth LE with connection and read characteristics.

+This attack is carried out using a bluetoothctl wrapper based on Egor Fedorov's with improvements expanding slightly to parts of the GATT menu.

 ## Depenedencies
 Device should be using BlueZ Bluetooth Protocol Stack